 If you discharge Trade Effluent to the sewer, Section 118 of the Water Industry Act states that you need permission from the Sewerage Undertaker.
 This usually takes the form of a Trade Effluent Consent.
-It is an offence to discharge without permission and you could be prosecuted and/or fined for each offence.
-Even if a Trade Effluent Consent is not required, prosecution could follow if you discharge something to sewer that damages the sewer, causes blockages, affects the treatment process or that causes environmental pollution.
-This is in line with the Polluter Pays Principal.
+It's an offence to discharge without permission and you could be prosecuted and/or fined for each offence.
+Even if a Trade Effluent Consent isn't required, prosecution could follow if you discharge something to sewer that damages the sewer, causes blockages, affects the treatment process or that causes environmental pollution.
+This is in line with the polluter pays principle.

 Why is trade effluent controlled?

 All wastewater entering the public sewer is carried to the local water recycling works to be treated, cleaned and safely returned to the environment.
-Controls need to be in place to ensure that the receiving treatment works can effectively treat the effluent to ensure that it does not adversely affect the water recycling process.
-Trade Effluent is heavily regulated to ensure that the environment, public health and treatment works are protected.
+Controls need to be in place to make sure that the receiving treatment works can effectively treat the effluent so that it doesn't adversely affect the water recycling process.
+Trade Effluent regulations are in place to make sure that the environment, public health, sewerage network and treatment works are protected.

 How do I know if I need a Consent?

-It’s not always clear cut as to whether you will need a consent as some trade effluent streams may appear to fall under the definition given by the legislation but don’t require a Consent.
-Restaurants and other food-serving establishments fall in to this category although they may need an oil interceptor/fat trap to prevent blockages.
+It’s not always clear cut as to whether you'll need a Consent as some Trade Effluent streams may appear to fall under the definition given by the legislation but don’t require a consent.
+Restaurants and other food-serving establishments fall in to this category although they may need an oil interceptor or fat trap to prevent blockages.

-Temporary liquid waste discharges (e.g. building sites) may or may not require a temporary agreement.
-Mobile businesses such as Wheelie-bin cleaning or car washes and valeting will need to ensure the effluent produced is recovered and discharged at a Consented location.
+Temporary wastewater discharges (e.g. building sites) may require a temporary agreement.
+Mobile businesses such as wheelie-bin cleaning or car valeting will need to make sure the wastewater is discharged at a consented location.